← All startup costs

 Frequently asked questions

-What is the total estimated startup cost for a pizza shop?
+What is the realistic total startup cost for a small independent pizza shop?

-What is the cheapest way to start a pizza shop?
+What is the absolute cheapest way to enter the pizza business?

 Buying a pizza shop?
 Due diligence checklist →